-INTERNAL AUDIT INDEPENDENCE AND OBJECTIVITY7
+INTERNAL AUDIT INDEPENDENCE AND OBJECTIVITY

 - 35. Independence and objectivity are two vital components of an effective internal audit function.
 Internal auditors are independent when they render impartial and unbiased judgment in the conduct of their engagement.
 In the performance of his/her duties, the internal auditor should be free from managerial or other interference in determining the scope of an internal audit, performance of related audit tasks and direction of communication.
 In addition, an SFI's internal audit activities should be independent of its daily operations and internal control processes. - 36.
 To ensure independence, the Head of Internal Audit must possess unfettered direct communication with the Audit Committee, which enables full support and unrestricted access to organisational resources and ensures that there is no impairment to independence. - 37.
 To enhance the independence of the internal audit function, the Head of Internal Audit must report to the Audit Committee on the planning, execution, and results of audit activities; and periodically review the Internal Audit Charter. - 38.
 The Head of Internal Audit must report to the Board, at least annually, on the organisational independence of the internal audit activity. - 39.
 To maintain objectivity, internal auditors should have no personal or professional involvement with the area being audited.
 Objectivity is presumed to be impaired if an internal auditor provides assurance services for an activity for which he/she had responsibility within the previous audit year or a period significant enough to influence their judgment or opinion.
 Internal auditors may however, provide advisory services relating to operations for which they had previous responsibilities.
-In cases where there is an assurance engagement for a function over which the Head of Internal Audit has responsibility, a party outside the internal audit activity must oversee it. - 40.
-The Head of Internal Audit must disclose to the Audit Committee or the Board any situation that is likely to affect or might be perceived as affecting his/her impartiality and be removed or re-assigned in response to any perceived, actual, or future bias. - 41.
-Whenever practicable, staff assignment of internal auditors should be periodically rotated.
+In cases where there is an assurance engagement for a function over which the Head of Internal Audit has responsibility, a party outside the internal audit activity must oversee it.

-7 Internal audit should be free from conditions that threaten the ability to carry out its responsibilities in an unbiased manner.
+&lt;sup>8 Internal audit should be free from conditions that threaten the ability to carry out its responsibilities in an unbiased manner.
 The internal audit activity should also be independent of an institution's corporate governance structure, i.e. Risk Management, Compliance and Finance.